 You can contact NCAT to request a certified copy by telephone or in writing.
-NCAT contact details are on the
+For

 Once you have a certified copy of the order you need to take it to a Local Court.
 The certified order will be registered as a judgment of the Local Court.